joeig/memodrop/README.md

 1. Install Python 3.6
 2. You may want to create a virtual environment now
 3. Install the dependencies: `pip install -r requirements.txt`
-4. Production preparation: Copy `edupy/settings/production.py.dist` to `edupy/settings/production.py` and adjust the values
+4. Production preparation: Copy `memodrop/settings/production.py.dist` to `memodrop/settings/production.py` and adjust the values
 5. Create a database or let Django do that for you (it will choose SQLite3 by default)
-6. Migrate the database: `python manage.py migrate [--settings edupy.settings.production]`
+6. Migrate the database: `python manage.py migrate [--settings memodrop.settings.production]`
-7. Create a super-user account: `python manage.py createsuperuser [--settings edupy.settings.production]`
+7. Create a super-user account: `python manage.py createsuperuser [--settings memodrop.settings.production]`
 8. * Start the application as WSGI
-   * Alternative: Start the standalone web service: `python manage.py runserver [--settings edupy.settings.production]`
+   * Alternative: Start the standalone web service: `python manage.py runserver [--settings memodrop.settings.production]`

 Create regular user accounts
 ----------------------------